Infinite Horizons Mechanics - Combat, Damage & Stability

 When two characters are directly opposing each other in combat (e.g., an attack and a parry, or two characters grappling), you both roll your respective dice pools.

-Example: You roll for your attack and get 4 successes.
-Your opponent rolls for their defense (dodge or parry) and gets 2 successes.
+Example 1: You roll 4 successes on your attack.
+Opponent rolls 2 successes on their defense.
 You have 2 net successes (4 - 2 = 2).
-This means your attack has a significant impact.
+Your attack has significant impact.

 Damage Mitigation: Shrugging Off Injury